LiveRamp/captain/README.md

 If you are running your Captain instance across multiple nodes, you'll need a lock to prevent different nodes from picking up requests that other nodes are already processing.
 There are two locks that you'll need to implement: `DaemonLock` and `RequestLock`.

-A `DaemonLock` is a lock that is designed to guarantee that the config producers of know two of your Captain nodes can run at the same time.
-This prevents 2 Captain nodes picking up the same request.
+A `DaemonLock` is a lock that is designed to guarantee that the config producers of two of your Captain nodes can run at the same time.
+This prevents two Captain nodes from picking up the same request.

 A `RequestLock` is a request level lock.
-It allows you to guarantee that no other node tries to pick up a node that you're currently processing.
+It allows you to guarantee that no other node tries to pick up a request that you're currently processing.
 After the daemon lock releases, you still don't want another node to pull your request out of the db.

-If you already work with Zookkeeper, you can use Captain's built-in locks.
-Call `setZkLocks` in `CaptainBuilder` and pass in your Zookkeeper `CuratorFramework`.
+If you already work with ZooKeeper, you can use Captain's built-in locks.
+Call `setZkLocks` in `CaptainBuilder` and pass in your ZooKeeper `CuratorFramework`.
 Captain will do the rest.

 If you have your own locking toolset, the provided interfaces should provide a pretty easy guide to plugging it into Captain.